HaisojYellams/PDOWrapper/README.md

 # PDOWrapper
-A wrapper for PHP's PDO that allows for less cumbersome calls in certain situations.
+A wrapper for PHP's PDO that allows for somewhat less cumbersome calls in certain situations.